 The main requirement to keeping fish is a clean aquarium and routine feeding times.
 And you need to try to make an interesting environment for them to have space to swim.
 The challenge with keeping fish as pets is the lack of contact.
 It’s impossible to hug or hold them, etc.

-You should also understand that the difficulty of keeping an aquarium. the larger it is the harder it is and less likely you can keep it in your dorm room.
-Some fish require particular temperature and need artificial environmental aeration.
-Still, fish are among the simplest pets to keep regardless of all the specialties mentioned above.
+You should also understand the challenges to keeping an aquarium. the larger it is the harder it is and less likely you can keep it in your dorm room.
+Some fish require particular temperatures and need artificial environmental aeration.
+Still, fish are among the simplest pets to keep regardless of all the requirements mentioned above.

 Insects and Spiders

-Just like fish, a lot of spiders and insects are easy to keep.
-They are: tarantulas, cockroaches, scorpions, crickets, millipedes and many other creatures most people prefer to avoid.
-Still, they’ll become excellent pets if you like some originality and want to add specialty to your personal style.
+Just like fish, a lot of spiders and insects can be easy to keep.
+These include: tarantulas, cockroaches, scorpions, crickets, millipedes and many other creatures most people prefer to avoid.
+Still, they can become excellent pets if you like originality and unusual pets.

 Tarantulas and scorpions are not recommended for newbies due to their fragility and ability to sting or bite.
-There are particular tarantula subspecies being calm and simple to keep.
-The only thing obligatory for its keeper is to have appropriate skills to prevent hurting a spider or themselves.
-Insects and spiders are not always dangerous to keep them as pets, now you know that.
+There are particular tarantula subspecies, however, that are calm and simple to keep.
+The only requirement is that you have the appropriate skills to prevent hurting your spider.
+Insects and spiders are not always dangerous to keep them as pets, so worth considering.

-Giant African snails became quite popular pets within recent times.
-Many of their kinds do exist.
-All of those have different colors of bodies and shells which makes them interesting to watch and great pets to have.
+Giant African snails became quite popular pets in recent times.
+There are all kinds of varieties with different colors of bodies and shells which makes them interesting to watch and great pets to have.

-Snails are quite quick to grow up.
-A little snail child will grow to a 6 to 8-inch creature in a year if you care about it correctly.
+Snails are quite quick to mature.
+A little snail child will grow to a 6 to 8-inch creature in a year if you care for it as you should.
 Additionally, snails are very communicative.